 With the state's largest National Register Historic District, Wilmington has a keen sense of tradition and preservation, as well as a need to push beyond the conventional.
-The city leverages this balance to attract global corporations like GE-Hitachi Nuclear Energy, Verizon Wireless, PPD and Corning.
+The city leverages this balance to attract global corporations like GE-Hitachi Nuclear Energy, Verizon Wireless, PPD, GE Aviation, and Corning.
 Businesses large and small fall in love with the historic charm, quality of life, big-city amenities and skilled workforce.

 We're not just partial to Wilmington because we're lucky enough to live here.
 In 2014, Wilmington was voted "America's Best Riverfront" by USA Today and was ranked #5 on Forbes list of America's Smartest Cities.
 In 2011, Outside Magazine named Wilmington "One of the Best Towns" and declared the area to be "The Next Big Thing."
 Bloomberg Business Week ranked Wilmington "The #7 Most Fun, Affordable City."
 Forbes rated the area one of the 15 best in the country for business and careers.
 And the accolades just keep coming… one of the 100 Best Arts Towns… Best Places to Launch a Business… Top 10 Recreation Cities.

 But don't take our word for it, or anyone else's.
 Experience life filled with balance and vibrancy, whether your passion is kayaking, antiquing in a refurbished cotton market, golfing on a course designed by Jack Nicklaus, sailing the Atlantic, or simply scouting a site for your business that your employees will love.